EasySimpleCool/blog-tokens/src/posts/002-multi-dimensional-theming.md

 ![Design Tokens Visualization](/images/2C-first-export.png)

-The names were getting super long too so to keep em readable I changed the name of each set to be heaps shorter.
+The names were getting super long too so to keep em readable I changed the name of each set to a bit easier to work with.

 ![Design Tokens Visualization](/images/2D-shortening-names.png)

 I know the UI is terrible rn so thats the next focus.

-Next steps
+Next step
 - Build switches

-Stretch
-- Look into rive? or an animation app that I can plug in?

 Chur.